 “There are still people who think we should isolate these individuals on the outskirts of town,” he says.
 “What we’re doing is part of a much larger movement.
 Affordable housing needs to be much more integrated in the physical fabric of the city you need to integrate other supportive services in the building to help create a bridge for these individuals back into culture.
 You can’t just give them an apartment and expect things to work out.”

 Scientific American has a great series where they invite thought leaders from a variety of science-related fields to expound on an important topic.
-At the recent World Economic Forum, they asked philosopher and neuroscientist Nayef Al-Rodhan to talk about the ethical implications of emerging technologies.
+At the recent World Economic where can i buy Seroquel, they asked philosopher and neuroscientist Nayef Al-Rodhan to talk about the ethical implications of emerging technologies.
 It is an incredible read and not gated, so I recommend every one of you should read his thoughts on the subject.

 Immediate ethical red flags emerge, however: Building neuromorphic chips would create machines as smart as humans, the most intelligent species on the planet.
 These technologies are demonstrations of human excellence yet computers that think could be devastating for our species and, as Marvin Minsky has put it, they could even keep humanity as pets.